TASK

 Translated complex document-based specifications into validated logic scenarios.

-Partnered with stakeholders, users, Product Management and Engineering to lead requirements gathering and ideation.
+Partnered with stakeholders, users, Product Management and Engineering and led requirements gathering and ideation.

 Led the concept development and design for the Logic Builder and accelerated the feedback loop by co-creation and AI-assisted prototyping.